 Making a vinegar trap: Vinegar is an effective way to kill maggots.

-(To make a trap, mix one part vinegar with three parts water in a bowl.
+(Mix one part vinegar with three parts water in a bowl to make a trap.
 Then, place the bowl near the affected area.
 The maggots will be attracted to the mixture and will crawl in, but they won’t be able to get out.)

 Neem Oil: This natural oil can be used as a pesticide.
 It works by suffocating the maggots and their larvae.